Veľká Paka: History

 In the 9th century, the territory of Veľká Paka became part of the Kingdom of Hungary.
 The village was first recorded in 1205 as Paka.
 Until the end of World War I, it was part of Hungary and fell within the Somorja district of Pozsony County.
-After the Austro-Hungarian army disintegrated in November 1918, Czechoslovakian troops occupied the area.
+After the Austro-Hungarian army disintegrated in November 1918, Czechoslovak troops occupied the area.
 After the Treaty of Trianon of 1920, the village became officially part of Czechoslovakia.
 In November 1938, the First Vienna Award granted the area to Hungary and it was held by Hungary until 1945.
 The present-day municipality was formed in 1940 by unifying the three component villages.
-After Soviet occupation in 1945, Czechoslovakian administration returned and the village became officially part of Czechoslovakia in 1945.
+After Soviet occupation in 1945, Czechoslovak administration returned and the village became officially part of Czechoslovakia in 1945.

-Sepulchral artefacts were found in Velka Paka from the Bronze Age.
+Sepulchral artefacts were found in Veľká Paka from the Bronze Age.

 Landmarks

 The village has a modern cultural house and a motel.

-An important sacral historical building is the Roman Catholic St. Ladislaus church from 1317 to 1678.
+An important sacral historical building is the Church of St. Ladislaus.
+It is a Roman Catholic church, built from 1317 to 1678.